lumagateinc/Resource-Scheduler/README.md

 ## Start and Stop VMs from Resource Scheduler<!-- omit in toc -->

-You can start and stop VMs directly from the Resource Scheduler portal.
+If desired, you can start and stop VMs on-demand directly from the Resource Scheduler portal.

 *To start or stop a VM, perform the following steps:*